genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 Now, we have completed Tutorial 2.3.
 Let's move on to the `Works` directory and take a look inside the directory again.
-At the moment, we can see that the directory related to the tutorial is only "`tutorial-2.3`".
+At the moment, we can see that the directory related to the tutorial is only `tutorial-2.3`.
 You may expect that many directories will be added here.
-Because the directory name "`tutorial-x.x`" alone does not tell us what was done inside, we would like to create a "`README`" file and write a brief description of each directory in this file as a note.
+Because the directory name `tutorial-x.x` alone does not tell us what was done inside, we would like to create a `README` file and write a brief description of each directory in this file as a note.
 In the following example, the text "tutorial-2.3: Setup Protein G in NaCl" is written directly to the `README` file using the `echo` command.
 Of